jeiskamp/v4-justin/content/featured/StopWatchApp/index.md

   - Swift
 ---

 Simplified Stop Watch for the Mac.
+I created this app as a starter project to learn Swift development.
+This was a great experience to work on a tool I use often & officially become an app developer!